barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hire/index.md

 Try to divide the learning process in small chunks, if it's not really needed to achieve the goal/s, it could probably wait, as understanding the entire architecture of your system is not really important at this stage.

 This was everything I had for the `Before the first day`.

-I am really looking forward to knowing how your onboarding process looks like, feel free to comment here or tweet [@christianbarra](https://twitter.com/christianbarra).